Humair741/Data_Cleaning_Project/README.md

 # Data_Cleaning_Project
-A project showcasing data cleaning techniques using MySQL.
-Includes sample datasets and SQL scripts for data cleansing.
+This repository showcases data cleaning techniques using MySQL.
+The project includes SQL scripts to perform various data cleansing operations such as removing duplicates, standardizing data, handling null or blank values, and removing unnecessary columns or rows.
+The primary dataset used in this project pertains to layoffs, and the cleaning process is meticulously documented to ensure data quality and readiness for analysis.